-Additionally, the Competition Authority has released drafts for the Guidelines on the Assessment of Horizontal Mergers and Acquisitions and the Guidelines on the Assessment of Non-Horizontal Mergers and Acquisitions for public comment, but these guidelines have not been enacted yet.
+Additionally, the Competition Authority has released drafts for the Regulation on Administrative Monetary Fines and the guidelines on the general conditions of the exemption for public comment, but these drafts have not been enacted yet.

 5 Are there guidelines on the application of competition law that are directly relevant to the pharmaceutical sector?